tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 While still running /usr/sbin/tcpdump, open a telnet connection between VM1 and VM2 using user `seed` and password `dees`.
 Verify that you can capture both the username and password with tcpdump.

-**You have successfully eavesdropped communications¿ But what is the difference between executing telnet from VM1 to VM3 with and without NAT (in interface enp0s8 of VM2)?
+**You have successfully eavesdropped communicationsÂ¿ But what is the difference between executing telnet from VM1 to VM3 with and without NAT (in interface enp0s8 of VM2)?
 Use tcpdump to analyse the output and compare the differences.**

 You might want to run